“My office is a botanic garden, just like my medicine.”

 “My smile is contagious, I hope you catch it!”

 After undertaking a career change, Danielle graduated as an animal keeper in 2012.
-She now mainly works as a desk clerk at the Clinic.
+She now mainly works as a desk clerk at the Hospital.

 Animals have always been a passion of hers!
 She owns a parrot, a parakeet and numerous beautiful birds.
-This mom of two big kids splits her time between home and the clinic.
+This mom of two big kids splits her time between home and the Hospital.

 In her free time, she likes painting and scrapbooking.